 Over time, the concrete in your pond can crack.
 Ground movement, concrete shrinkage, freeze/thaw conditions can all play a part in possible cracks forming in your pond.
-The trouble is that when this happens, you have to go out there and fix the problem.
+The trouble is that when this happens, you have to go out there and fix the cracked concrete.

-So how do you go about fixing a cement crack in a pond?
+So how do you go about fixing cracked concrete in your pond?
 Well that all depends upon the type of crack as well as the size of the crack in your pond as well as the size of the crack.
 Cracks can be anything from small hairline cracks up to large fissures that go right through the entire structure.

 The simplest of cracks is just a hairline crack.
-A crack like this can be easily repaired using the right materials.
-However, using the wrong materials can easily lead to that hairline crack turning into something far worse.
+You can perform a hairline crack repair easily using materials such as the Pond Shield Crack RX.
+However, using the wrong materials can easily lead to that hairline crack turning into something worse.

 Far worse simply means more resources to affect the repair.
 Cash and time are things everyone wants to avoid dumping into repairs so taking your time to think the situation through is very important.

-Let’s say you have a crack in your pond.
+Let’s say you have a crack in your pond that needs to be fixed.
 The first thing you should try and do is determine how bad the structure has been affected.
 If it is a hairline crack, it probably does not go through the entire structure, which is good for you.

-There are several types of materials that can be used for repairing concrete in your pond, including, more concrete, concrete strengthening additives, bonding agents, rebar, steel mesh, epoxy (like Pond Shield epoxy) and fiberglass.
+There are several types of materials that can be used for repairing cracks in your concrete pond, including, more concrete, concrete strengthening additives, bonding agents, rebar, steel mesh, epoxy and fiberglass.